We’ve come a long way since 2007…

 Notably, a higher proportion of rural and regional applications have been successful than in the larger grant rounds with 28 of the 56 successful applicants (50%) being rural or regional compared with 17% of the large grant applicants.

 Pride Foundation Australia acknowledges the traditional custodians of the land on which we operate, in so-called Australia.
-We acknowledge that sovereignty has not been ceded to First Nations and remains stolen.
+We acknowledge that sovereignty has never been ceded by Aboriginal and Torres Strait Islander people and that it always was, and always will be Aboriginal land.
 We pay our respects to the Elders past and present.